 We have a proud history of being Australia’s first university-based rocketry team and the first Australian team to enter Spaceport America Cup.
-In 2019, we took off to New Mexico in the United States, where we won first place in the 10,000 ft COTS category with our first competition rocket, Silvereye.
-Two years later in 2021, we were back on the podium with our first ever 30,000 ft rocket, Firetail, and our satellite payload, Tetratheca.
+In 2019, we took off to New Mexico in the United States where we won first place in the 10,000 ft COTS category with our first competition rocket, Silvereye.
+Two years later in 2021, we were back on the podium with our first ever 30,000 ft rocket, Firetail, and it’s satellite payload, Tetratheca.

 At USYD Rocketry Team, we take safety and design quality seriously.
 All of our projects are accomplished using an industry standard systems engineering approach and we credit our competition successes to a dedication to safe engineering practices.
 Our goal as a team is to contribute to Australia’s expanding space industry by conducting novel research, facilitating experiential learning opportunities, promoting STEM in the wider community, and demonstrating the technical aptitude growing within Australian universities.

-Bronzewing (2019-current) began development in late 2019 and is now in the final stages of design and construction.
+Bronzewing (2019-2021) began development in late 2019 and is now in the final stages of design and construction.
 Building on the success of Silvereye, it has been designed to compete at both AURC and Spaceport America Cup in the 10,000ft COTS categories.

 Silvereye (2017-2019) was our first competition rocket and was designed to achieve an altitude of 10,000 ft.
 It was the first Australian rocket to enter Spaceport America Cup in 2019 and the first Australian rocket to achieve 1st place in the 10,000 ft COTS category that same year.